 As you consider creating a dental membership plan for your office, many concerns and questions will pop up.
-Dental membership plans are so impactful because they are a relatively new (and improved) way of managing revenue, marketing, and patient relationships within your practice.
+Membership plans are so impactful because they are a relatively new (and improved) way of managing revenue, marketing, and patient relationships within your practice.
 If you have a larger practice with associate dentists on the payroll, one big question on your mind remains.
 How do you pay them from membership plan revenue?
 Let’s explore a few possible ways to approach this.

-When you have a dental membership plan, one confusing factor in determining how to pay your associate dentist is the lack of production.
-When your practice collects revenue via an annual or monthly dental membership plan, you continue to perform procedures as needed and scheduled for your patients.
+When you have a membership plan, one confusing factor in determining how to pay your associate dentist is the lack of production.
+When your practice collects revenue via an annual or monthly plan, you continue to perform procedures as needed and scheduled for your patients.
 But your billing department may not always receive the exact amount of revenue for that treatment on the day, week, or month that your office actually performs the procedure.
 On paper, revenue and production are no longer as clearly and directly connected from a financial perspective.

 One way to approach the solution of paying associate dentists: Even things out.
 Ensure that the cost of the services included in your membership plan offer equals (or exceeds) the annual pricing of the membership plan.
 This approach requires transparency with your patients and associate dentists while you adjust membership pricing for various goals of your practice.